volkanncicek/Ollama-OCR/README.md

 # you can pass your custom ollama api

 # Process an image
-result = ocr.process_image(
+result = ocr.process_file(
-    image_path="path/to/your/image.png", # path to your pdf files "path/to/your/file.pdf"
+    input_file_path="path/to/your/image.png", # path to your pdf files "path/to/your/file.pdf"
     format_type="markdown",  # Options: markdown, text, json, structured, key_value
     custom_prompt="Extract all text, focusing on dates and names.", # Optional custom prompt language="English" # Specify the language of the text (New! 🆕)